marleyad/personal_study_log/README.md

 ## Vision

-This study log isn’t just about tracking hours or completing tasks—it’s a testament to my dedication to growth.
-With consistent effort, I aim to:
+This study log isn’t just about tracking hours or completing tasks—it’s a testament to how much can be done with consistent work over time.
-- Deepen my understanding of Data Science and related fields.
-- Refine my skills over the years.
-- Continuously improve my system to support long-term learning and productivity.

-I hope this inspires others to create their own systems for tracking and celebrating progress.

 ---